briansukhnandan/MCC-Linux-ModManager/README.md

 ## Notes
 - Adding .map files requires the -p, -f, -g, and -o flags to be set.
 - Restoring .map files/removing modded files requires the -p, -g, and -o flags to be set.
+- When adding .map files, make sure the name(s) of those files matches the ones in MCC's maps directory before replacement.
+You can find the names of these files on Halo Assembly (if you have access to a Windows machine) or in the Halo Modding discord.

 ## Examples
 - Adding maps to Halo 3, given a folder named 'sample_halo3_mod' containing 3 *.map files: